sarveshshingare/Notes/Git/gitnotes.md

 Alternatives:  Gitlab, bitbucket, Onedev, Codeberg, Gitea , Google cloud source repositories

 ### Why do we need version control systems?
-Version control systems are used to manage the history of your code.
-They allow you to track changes to your files and to collaborate with others.
-Version control systems are essential for software development.
-Consider version control as a checkpoint in game.
+- Version control systems are used to manage the history of your code.
+They allow you to track changes to your files and to collaborate with others.Consider version control as a checkpoint in game.
 You can move to any time in the game and you can always go back to the previous checkpoint.
-This is the same concept in software development.

-Before Git became mainstream, version control systems were used by developers to manage their code.
+- Before Git became mainstream, version control systems were used by developers to manage their code.
 They were called SCCS (Source Code Control System).

-.gitkeep file
+!!! gitkeep
-is kept in a folder which is empty and we want to track it (git doesn't track empty folders) For example -here both images and logs are empty folder but as we want to keep track of images we add .gitkeep file into it
+    It is a file which is kept in a folder which is empty and we want to track it ==(git doesn't track empty folders)== For example : here both images and logs are empty folder but as we want to keep track of images we add .gitkeep file into it

-`